How to Choose the Right Diamond

 The quality of the cut is the one thing that humans can control out of the 4 C's.
 A poor cut can ruin a beautiful diamond while an excellent cut can enhance the beauty of a not so perfect diamond.
 Along with the shape of the diamond, the cut designates how the light plays off of the stone.
 This is what gives us that sought after sparkle.

 The color of a diamond is rated from D (colorless) to Z (significant yellow or brown).
 Z is not to be confused with fancy color yellow canary diamonds.
 Fancy diamonds are more rare than white diamonds and have a different rating all of their own.

 A colorless diamond is obviously more rare and valuable than a diamond with yellow or brownish tones in it.
-The ones that you will find at reputable jewelry stores will vary between colorless and near colorless with some having a light yellow for price point.
+The ones that you will find at reputable jewelry stores will vary between colorless and near colorless with some having a light yellow for an entry price point.

 The thumb print inside of your diamond.

 The clarity of a diamond is about what inclusions are present in the diamond and can be seen by the naked eye.
 The scale ranges from FL (flawless) to I3 (included).
 Most of the diamonds that you will come across in jewelry stores will be in the SI category which means slightly included.

 A jewel setter will often set the diamond so that the inclusions are underneath a prong if possible.
 There is nothing wrong with this at all and is just a way to have the best part of the stone showing.